ffxsam/repro-aws-amplify-sdk/README.md

 # Nuxt 3 + AWS SDKs

+This repo is a fresh out-of-the-box install of Nuxt 3 RC 4, and the latest versions of AWS Amplify and AWS JS SDK v3.

 ## AWS Amplify (GraphQL API)

 Amplify works in dev mode, but fails during build.